redis/redis-doc/docs/data-types/probabilistic/hyperloglogs.md

 Redis is also able to perform the union of HLLs, please check the [full documentation](/commands#hyperloglog) for more information.

+## Use cases

+**Anonymous unique visits of a web page (SaaS, analytics tools)**

+This application answers these questions:

+- How many unique visits has this page had on this day?
+- How many unique users have played this song?
+- How many unique users have viewed this video?

+{{% alert title="Note" color="warning" %}}

+Storing the IP address or any other kind of personal identifier is against the law in some countries, which makes it impossible to get unique visitor statistics on your website.

+{{% /alert %}}

+One HyperLogLog is created per page (video/song) per period, and every IP/identifier is added to it on every visit.

 ## Examples

 * Add some items to the HyperLogLog: